Bill Gates' investment Optim Energy files for bankruptcy

 Optim said it had $713 million outstanding under a credit agreement with Wells Fargo.
 It estimated its assets were worth less than $500 million.

-The Wells Fargo agreement dates from 2007, when Optim was created by an affiliate of Cascade Investments LLC and energy holding company PNM Resources Inc (PNM.N).
+The Wells Fargo agreement dates from 2007, when Optim was created by an affiliate of Cascade Investments LLC and energy holding company PNM Resources Inc.

 Cascade is an investment vehicle controlled by Gates.
 PNM's initial 50 percent stake in Optim was later cut to 1 percent through a restructuring and eventually written off, leaving Optim solely under the control of Cascade.